MadameG1t/QA-Portfolio/STLC/test plan.md

     -
 **Type of Testing**

-**What types of testing is necessary for the new functionalities?** (perhaps include performance testing)
+**What types of testing is necessary for the new functionalities?**

 - Functional Testing : to ensure age gate works as intended.
 Crucial to verify the systems ability to identify users age and grant or deny access accordingly.
 Verify users can submit ratings, view ratings and calculate the average rating correctly.
 Valid and invalid inputs for shipping cost test.
 Verify calculation of shipping cost according to postal code, national and international.

+- Performance Testing: Verify that the website's performance with the added new features remains adequate.

 - Regression Testing: retesting the product functionality after adding the new features to ensure the previous features are not affected by the addition of the new features and test that the system still meets all the requirements.